imanousar/Automatic-Subtitles-Synchronization/Evaluation/README.md

 ## Notes

-Sub-Dialogs that do not exist in both files are skipped without affecting accuracy.
+Sub-Dialogs, that are not in common between both files, are skipped without affecting accuracy.